SagiBeno/Library-project/README.md

-# Library Project – Book Borrowing System
+# Library Project

-A web application for managing a small library system.
-Users can browse books, borrow and return them, while administrators can manage users and monitor borrowing activity.
+A web-based library management application where users can search for books, borrow them, and manage lending operations based on user roles.

-The application uses the Open Library API for book metadata and a custom backend for handling borrowing logic and user management.
+Book metadata is fetched from the Open Library API, while borrowing state and user management are handled by a custom backend using Supabase and Netlify Functions.

 ---

 ## Features

-### User Features
-- Browse books by search query or subject (genre)
+- Book search by title or keyword
-- View book details and cover images
-- Add books to a lending list
+- Browse books by subject/category
+- User authentication (login & registration)
+- Role-based access:
+  - Member
+  - Librarian
+  - Admin
 - Borrow and return books
-- View personal borrowed books

-### Authentication
-- User registration
+- User management (admin panel)
-- Secure login with hashed passwords
+- Responsive UI with Material UI components
-- Role-based access (member, librarian, admin)

-### Admin Features
-- View users filtered by role
-- Search users by username or email
-- Create new users
-- Edit existing users
-- Delete users

 ---